Switch Ports Overview¶

 Traffic leaving and entering the ETH1-3 interfaces in the visual above are untagged.
 Devices sending/receiving traffic over these ports do not need to be VLAN aware.
 The VLAN tagging that occurs within the switch is completely transparent to clients.
 It’s used solely for segmenting switch traffic internally.

-Aside from being able to specify whether a switchport should act as an access or trunk port, it’s also possible to disable 802.1q VLAN mode.
+Aside from being able to specify whether a switch port should act as an access or trunk port, it’s also possible to disable 802.1q VLAN mode.
 When this is done, a third mode called Port VLAN Mode is enabled.
 In this mode, any and all VLAN tags are allowed on all ports.
 No VLAN tags are added or removed.
 Think of it as a dummy switch that retains VLAN tags on frames, if present.
-This mode is useful when you have numerous VLANs on your network and want to physically segment the switch, while allowing the same VLANs on all segments of the switch.
+This mode is useful when there are numerous VLANs on a network and the goal is to physically segment the switch, while allowing the same VLANs on all segments of the switch.

-In Port VLAN Mode, rather than specifying which interfaces are associated to a VLAN, you can specify which physical ports form a switch.
-For example, if I want to create two physical switches that act as individual dummy switches - allowing tagged or untagged traffic, I could configure Port VLAN Mode like so:
+In Port VLAN Mode, rather than specifying which interfaces are associated to a VLAN, the configuration can specify which physical ports form a switch.
+For example, to create two physical switches that act as individual dummy switches - - allowing tagged or untagged traffic, configure Port VLAN Mode like so:

 // UPLINKS VLAN group 9, Port 9, Members 1,2,3,4,10 VLAN group 10, Port 10, Members 1,2,3,4,9 // SWITCH-A VLAN group 1, Port 1, Members 2,3,4,9,10 VLAN group 2, Port 2, Members 1,3,4,9,10 VLAN group 3, Port 3, Members 1,2,4,9,10 VLAN group 4, Port 4, Members 1,2,3,9,10 // SWITCH-B VLAN group 5, Port 5, Members 6,7,8 VLAN group 6, Port 6, Members 5,7,8 VLAN group 7, Port 7, Members 5,6,8 VLAN group 8, Port 8, Members 5,6,7